 For systems in commercial applications, a direct expansion version is possible as well.

-Supermarket plants with their usually widely branched pipe work offer an especially good potential in this regard: The medium temperature system is carried out in a conventional design or with a secondary circuit, for low temperature application combined with a CO2 cascade system (for subcritical operation).
-A system example Conventional refrigeration system combined with CO₂ low temperature cascade.
+Supermarket plants with their usually widely branched pipe work and shock freezer offer an especially good potential in this regard: The medium temperature system is carried out in a conventional design or with a secondary circuit, for low temperature application combined with a CO2 cascade system (for subcritical operation).
+A system example is shown in the figure below (Konventionelle Kälteanlage kombiniert mit CO₂-Tiefkühlkaskade).

 For a general application, however, not all requirements can be met at the moment.
 It is worth considering that system technology changes in many respects and specially adjusted components are necessary to meet the demands.